GoogleCloudPlatform/cloud-spanner-samples/README.md

 interleaving.
 It is a 1-to-N relationship.
 Moreover, all financial transfers would need to update both tables (add a row to *TransactionHistory* and update the *Account* *balance* for the same AccountId).
-Interleaving *TransactionHistory* under *Account* results co-locating relevant rows and as a result allows such updates to be performant.
+Interleaving *TransactionHistory* under *Account* results in co-locating relevant rows and as a result allows such updates to be performant.

 The *Customer* to *Account* relation, is an M-to-N and requires a separate